 The self-supervision Kashrus system (self-supe) takes a different approach to Kosher supervision.

 You presumably are aware of the provenance of the food and utensils in your own kitchen.
 You have access to your own kitchen.
 And thus you trust your food is Kosher.

-Peruse the premises of self-supe stores in person and virtually through the pictures, videos, and text on this website.
+Peruse the premises of self-supe stores in person as well as virtually through the pictures, videos, and text on this website.
 Pepper us with your Kashrus questions.
 We welcome inquiries and investigations.
 Find out about the food and utensils; about how the food is prepared; and about the people preparing it.
-Know as much as if you had prepared the food yourself with your own handpicked kitchen staff.
+Know as much as if you had prepared the food yourself with your own handpicked kitchen staff and carefully monitored utensils.